numtide/treefmt/README.md

         --fail-on-change    Exit with error if any changes were made.
 Useful for CI -h, --help              Prints help information
         --init              Create a new treefmt.toml
-    -q, --quiet             No output printed to stdout -V, --version           Prints version information
+    -q, --quiet             No output printed to stderr -V, --version           Prints version information
     -v, --verbose           Log verbosity is based off the number of v used

 OPTIONS:
-        --log-level <log-level>    The maximum level of messages that should be logged by treefmt. [possible values: info, warn, error] [default: debug]
         --tree-root <tree-root>    Set the path to the tree root directory.
 Defaults to the folder holding the treefmt.toml file
     -C <work-dir>                  Run as if treefmt was started in <work-dir> instead of the current working directory